LilJohny/AbstractReccomendationResearch/methods.md

 # Ideas to remember

--delete rarely rating users (/rarely rated movies) to reduce dimentionality ?
+- delete rarely rating users (/rarely rated movies) to reduce dimentionality ?
--to deal with cold start it is better to recommend movies with many reviews and high rating rather than just high rationg
+- to deal with cold start it is better to recommend movies with many reviews and high rating rather than just high rationg